Loader gif

 When did you last shop around for better rates on your auto, homeowner’s or renter’s insurance?
 Or, do you know if you’re getting the most out of your health insurance?
 Unfortunately, just like our cable and internet bills, many of us forget we don’t have to stick with the same company and can always shop around for a better price.

 It is typically easier to switch auto and homeowner’s insurance mid-year than health insurance providers, however.
 That’s why it’s important to make sure you’re at least taking advantage of all your annual= primary doctor visits that are 100 percent covered by your provider.
-You should also keep up with contributions to any FSA or HSA options you may have through your employer.
+You should also keep up with contributions to any FSA or options you may have through your .

 If you decide to switch auto or homeowner’s insurance policies, always double check the fine print to see if there are cancellation fees mid-policy.

-5. Consider adjusting your tax withholdings.
+5. Consider adjusting your .

 If you’re a traditional employee, have you checked in on your tax withholdings since you last filled out your Form W-4?
 Now is a great time to take a few minutes to review your withholdings and make any changes.